awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 ## Placement groups and instance launch issues<a name="troubleshooting-v3-placemment-groups"></a>

 To get the lowest inter\-node latency, use a *placement group*\.
 A placement group guarantees that your instances are on the same networking backbone\.
 If there aren't enough instances available when a request is made, an `InsufficientInstanceCapacity` error is returned\.
-To reduce the possibility of receiving this error when using cluster placement groups, set the [`Networking` Properties](Scheduling-v3.md#Scheduling-v3-SlurmQueues-Networking.properties) parameter to `true`\.
+To reduce the possibility of receiving this error when using cluster placement groups, set the [`SlurmQueues`](Scheduling-v3.md#Scheduling-v3-SlurmQueues) / [`Networking`](Scheduling-v3.md#Scheduling-v3-SlurmQueues-Networking) / [`PlacementGroup`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-Networking-PlacementGroup) / [`Enabled`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-Networking-PlacementGroup-Enabled) parameter to `false`\.

-If you require a high performance shared filesystem, consider using [Amazon FSx for Lustre](http://aws.amazon.com/fsx/lustre/)\.
+For additional control over capacity access, consider [launching instances with ODCR \(On\-Demand Capacity Reservations\)](launch-instances-odcr-v3.md)\.

-For more information, see [Troubleshooting instance launch issues](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html) and [Placement groups roles and limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#concepts-placement-groups) in the *Amazon EC2 User Guide for Linux Instances*
+For more information, see [Troubleshooting instance launch issues](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/troubleshooting-launch.html) and [Placement groups roles and limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#concepts-placement-groups) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Directories that cannot be replaced<a name="troubleshooting-v3-dirs-must-keep"></a>